Chance-Constrained Iterative Linear-Quadratic Stochastic Games

 \section{CONCLUSIONS}

 We have presented a novel algorithm for solving stochastic dynamic games under chance constraints.
 Our work extends the deterministic ILQGames to stochastic games with both observation and process noises while handling chance constraints using the framework of augmented Lagrangian.
 We showcased the proposed algorithm in the lane merging, three-player intersection, and roundabout scenarios.
 The experimental results proved the effectiveness of the proposed approach.
-Future works aim to deploy CCILQGames on real robots.